sopkeyn/MeXE402_Midterm_Adoptante-Ortega/README.md

 **Mean Squared Error (MSE): 1.462**

+Interpretation of MSE Value (1.462)
+An MSE of 1.462 indicates that, on average, the square of the difference between actual and predicted values is 1.462 units.
+The squaring part is essential because it penalizes larger errors more heavily than smaller ones.
+However, since this value is squared, it's more challenging to interpret directly in terms of the actual student performance scale (e.g., grades on a 0-100 scale).

+To interpret this MSE, we could consider the following:

+Lower MSE: A lower MSE implies that the model predictions are closer to the actual values, signifying better predictive accuracy.

+Higher MSE: A higher MSE indicates larger average errors between predictions and actual values, meaning the model isn’t as accurate.

+If we want a clearer sense of the model’s prediction error in actual performance units, we can take the square root of the MSE to obtain the Root Mean Squared Error (RMSE):

+ \[
+  \text{RMSE} = \sqrt{\text{MSE}} = \sqrt{1.462} \approx 1.21
+  \]

+This RMSE tells us that, on average, the model’s predictions differ from actual performance scores by approximately 1.21 units.
+This is easier to interpret since it directly represents the error in the same units as the performance scores.

 **R-squared (R²): 0.850**

 The R² score of **0.85** indicates that the model explains about **85%** of the variance in the final grade (G3).
 This suggests a reasonably good fit for the data, though there is still some room for improvement.